🇮🇪COURTS

 What this form is for

-• When the person sought is located in Ireland
+• When the person is already in Irish custody or located in Ireland.

 Use this form or another form?